marwanm-dev/Devto-clone/MISSING.md

 _NEEDS FIX_

+Socket can not be established on production only

 Slow bookmarking on posts

 Deletion of a reply (only) results in deleting the lowest one on that specific comment until refetched/refresh